masontadam/container-git-web-server/README.md

 This project is a dockerized environment for dynamic development.
 It has a git-server and simple web-server in an Ubuntu 16.04 Docker container.

-List of Requirements:
-- Utilizes containerization or virtualization software
+This project deploys a docker container that serves the results of scripts placed in a git repository over SSL (port 443).
+Currently, the web server is a Python Flask application that returns the results of Bash scripts in the web root directory.
+This could easily be expanded to other use cases.
+This simple design is merely a proof of concept.

+### Ports

-- contains a git server that serves over port 22
-- contains a web server that servrs over port 443
-- All web traffic must be SSL using a self-signed cert
+The Docker's git server is served over port 22.
+The Web Server is served over port 443.
+All web traffic is SSL using a self-signed certificate.

-- Set any passwords to “empiredidnothingwrong”
-- Web server serves result of scripts in the master branch of the git repository
+### Passwords

+Any passwords that a user encounters are `empiredidnothingwrong`

 ## Dependencies